Jolly Roger Amusement Park: Pier Rides

 Jolly Roger at The Pier operates yearly from April–October and features a 108 foot tall ferris wheel, slingshot, looping rollercoaster, carnival games and more.

 30th Street

 Jolly Roger 30th Street is the main amusement park.
 The park is operated yearly from May–September.
-There are 3 Rollercoasters that sit at the park.
-The Rollercoasters consist of Wacky Worm, The Barracuda, and WildCat.
-The 30th Street Park also is home to a 118-foot tall Ferris wheel, carnival games, and rides.
-Also, 30th Street is home to Speedworld, Splash Mountain, and Jolly Roger Mini Golf.
+There are three roller coasters; Wacky Worm, The Barracuda, and WildCat.
+The 30th Street Park also has a 118-foot tall Ferris wheel, carnival games, and rides, as well as Speedworld, Splash Mountain, and Jolly Roger Mini Golf.

 Miniature Golf

 Jolly Roger has two 18-hole miniature golf courses located at Jolly Roger's 30th Street Park, which have an operating season from April–October.

 Splash Mountain

 Splash Mountain is Jolly Roger's waterpark at 30th Street, which operates from Memorial Day to Labor Day and has many attractions including: